A look inside the Abu Walaa ISIS recruiting network

 Abu Walaa was the central figure in what prosecutors called a "nationwide network of salafi-jihadi indoctrinators, which are closely interlinked and act in a work sharing manner."

 The network even came up with a common curriculum to brainwash youngsters and persuade them to join ISIS.
-Their recruitment efforts were mainly based in the North Rhine Westphalia and Lower Saxony regions of Germany and they ran seminars in towns of Dortmund, Hildesheim and Duisburg that were visited by extremists from across the country.
+Their recruitment efforts were mainly based in the North Rhine-Westphalia and Lower Saxony regions of Germany, and they ran seminars in the towns of Dortmund, Hildesheim and Duisburg, which extremists from across the country visited.
 Supporters also downloaded Internet videos in which Abu Walaa's face was not featured, giving him the nickname the preacher without a face.

-Just like the so-called Zerkani ISIS recruiting network in Brussels, Belgium, the German network raised funds for jihadi travel through robberies and applying for fraudulent loans.
+Just like the so-called Zerkani ISIS recruiting network in Brussels, Belgium, the German network raised funds for jihadi travel through robberies.
+It also raised money through applications for fraudulent loans.

 Another leading figure in the Abu Walaa network was Boban Simeonovic, a 36-year-old German-Serbian from Dortmund who acted as a guru to Amri and had a reputation for fanaticism even in these radical circles.

-When Amri was preparing to travel to join ISIS in late 2015, Simeonovic took him and other jihadi wannabes on long hikes with backpacks to get them in shape and tried to arrange for him to leave the country.
+When Amri was preparing to travel to join ISIS in late 2015, Simeonovic took him and other jihadi wannabes on long hikes with backpacks to get them in shape and tried to arrange for him to leave the country through his contacts at a mosque in Hildelsheim.
+It is not clear why he was not able to travel.

+While in Germany, Amri communicated with the radical network using the encryption app Telegram, according to the investigative files.

 Sometime after his travel plans fell through, Amri started discussing launching an attack in Germany, according to a police informant in the network who was cited in the investigative files.
 Simeonovic was in favor of this and gave the Tunisian a place to hide, the police informant told German investigators.